 I was invited by FLOPPY KICK to curate a music release representing experimental musicians of the Cleveland, Ohio area.
 Floppy Kick is a record label from Hungary.
 They specialize in releasing music on floppy diskette.

 Cleveland is well regarded for many interesting things, including it’s experimental music scene.
-Many of performers on Specimen had a known quality to them.
+Many of performers on SPECIMEN are well known experimentalists.
 I found the opportunity to be exactly that.
 An opportunity.
 The floppy diskette format is a lo-fidelity kind of format.
 It has limitations.
 Considerable limitations when you look at today’s technology.
 That created a challenge and I love challenges.
-Many of the performers participated in the concert series that Mike Textbeak and I created.
-And from that group I proceed to invite others into the mix.
+Many of the performers participated in DECAY IN RESPONSE, the concert series that MIKE TEXTBEAK and I curated.
+And from that group of performers I proceed to invite others into the mix.

 I created the cover.
 At one point I wanted to be a scientist.
 While I do citizen science activities, my life didn’t go down the path of being a scientist.
 The idea of taking a specimen of the Cleveland music experimentalists was furthered by the idea that the sound was reduced to 8 bit on a floppy diskette.
 I made that the theme of the art and furthered the image by combining iPod commercials with the enthusiasm that my scientist friend, Carolyn Marks, has for both music and science – and the cover was born.

 I also contributed the track ETERNAL SCREAM TRAPPED INSIDE A GRAIN OF SAND under LURE OF THE UNKNOWN.
 It was this release that led to Silber Media inviting me to participate in their 5 IN 5 SERIES and creating DAY OF ENDINGS.

 : : : : : : : : : : : : : :

 Review by KAI NOBUKOI (who performs as Toxic Chicken and Covolux)